RonenNess/Morpheus/README.md

 - Fixed bug with `Then()` in Animation Builder.

+# 1.0.3

+- Added flag to control if to play animations frame 0 as soon as they are created.

 # License

 `Morpheus` is distributed with the MIT license and can be used for any purpose.